nofatclips/codecademy-ember/01-What-is-Ember/02-Ember-Starter-Kit/excercise.md

 Instructions
 ============

 Just read the code and the comments and try to figure out what should happen when our application will start.
-Then submit to get to the next exercise, where things starts moving.
+Then go to the JavaScript tab, uncomment the only line of code you'll find and Submit.
 Hint
 ------

-Nothing to do here, not yet.
+You only need to uncomment the last line of JavaScript so that the method:

+    Ember.Application.create()

+will be invoked.